One thing that often surprises Culinary Arts students is how quickly they can earn their degrees!

 Lance McWhorter, Chef/Owner of Culture ETX, Food Network “Chopped” Contestant, and Online Culinary Arts Graduate*

 Because Escoffier is an accredited institution, we have to be very specific with how we describe the details of our programs.
-This is to protect you, as a prospective student, so that you know exactly how our programs work.
-It provides added assurance that our institution is regulated to ensure the highest possible industry standards for your education.
+This transparency is to protect you, as a prospective student, so that you know exactly how our programs work and can make the best decision for your specific situation.

-Since the online program is offered from our Boulder location, here’s how we specifically describe our Culinary Arts distance learning program in our Boulder Student Programs Catalog (page 21):
+Since the online program is available through our Boulder location, here’s how we specifically describe our Culinary Arts distance learning program in our Boulder Student Programs Catalog (page 21):

 90 Quarter Credits/1340 Clock Hours/60 Weeks